-Configure your CDN · Cloudflare Workers docs
+Configure your CDN

 }

-Before building and publishing your Workers script, there’s one more thing to be added.
-Currently, if an asset is requested that doesn’t exist, or if your bucket policy doesn’t include public access to an asset,
+If an asset is requested that does not exist, or if your bucket policy does not include public access to an asset,

 serveAsset will pass back the corresponding error page directly to the client.
 Instead of doing this, the returned response should be checked in